e-271/few-shot-gan/README.md

 ## Preparing datasets

-To prepare a few-shot dataset from a folder containing images:
+To prepare a dataset from a folder containing images:

 ```
 python dataset_tool.py create_from_images /path/to/target/tfds /path/to/source/folder --resolution 1024